Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Abstract

-Since 1995, we have been investigating the trends of opportunistic complications associated with human immunodeficiency virus (HIV) infection.
-In this study, we analyzed the cases encountered in 2021 and compared the results with those of previously analyzed cases.
-A questionnaire form was sent to 378 HIV core hospitals across Japan, and responses were obtained from 196 hospitals (response rate: 51.8%).
-A total of 262 patients and a total of 353 episodes of associated opportunistic complications were reported.
+Since 1995, we have been investigating the trend of opportunistic complications associated with human immunodeficiency virus (HIV) infection.
+In this fiscal year, we investigated cases encountered in 2022 and analyzed them together with previously investigated cases.
+We sent a questionnaire to 378 HIV core hospitals across Japan and received responses from 201 hospitals (response rate: 53.1%).
+A total of 281 patients and 395 episodes were reported.
 The incidence of opportunistic complications has been decreasing since 2012.
-According to the report by the acquired immunodeficiency syndrome (AIDS) Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 315 patients were newly diagnosed with AIDS in 2021 (compared to 345 patients in the previous year).
-Although the number of new patients reported annually had been 400 or more since 2006, it has been decreasing since 2018.
-The estimated capture rate of patients in the present study was 81.2%.
-The largest proportion of patients developed opportunistic complications within 3 months of being diagnosed with HIV infection (including patients who were diagnosed with opportunistic complications before being diagnosed with HIV infection), which was similar to the trend observed in previous years.
-Furthermore, the largest proportion of patients were not receiving anti-HIV therapy at the time of the onset of complications.
-Among patients who had been undergoing treatment for 6 months or more, the cumulative incidence rates of complications were 19.4% for cytomegalovirus infection, 12.7% for pneumocystis pneumonia (PCP), 10.9% for candidiasis, 10.4% for non-Hodgkin’s lymphoma, 8.9% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis, and 5.8% for Kaposi’s sarcoma in descending order.
+According to the report by the Acquired Immunodeficiency Syndrome (AIDS) Surveillance Committee of the Japanese Ministry of Health, Labour and Welfare, 252 patients were newly diagnosed with AIDS in 2022 (315 patients in the previous year).
+Although the annual number of new patients has been 400 or more since 2006, it has been decreasing since 2018.
+The estimated capture rate in the present study was 77.6%.
+The largest proportion of patients developed opportunistic complications within 3 months after the diagnosis of HIV infection (including patients diagnosed with opportunistic complications before the diagnosis of HIV infection), as seen in previous years.
+Similarly, the largest proportion of patients were not receiving anti-HIV therapy at the onset of complications.
+In patients who had been treated for 6 months or more, the cumulative incidence rates of complications were 19.4% for cytomegalovirus infection, 12.5% for pneumocystis pneumonia (PCP), 10.9% for candidiasis, 10.5% for non-Hodgkin’s lymphoma, 9.1% for nontuberculous mycobacteriosis, 7.7% for active tuberculosis, and 5.8% for Kaposi’s sarcoma, in descending order.

 A.Objective

-While anti-retroviral therapy (ART) has been widely adopted and tends to be initiated in the early stages of infection with human immunodeficiency virus (HIV), further efforts are still needed to improve the prognosis of HIV infection.
-In Japan, the numbers of newly reported HIV-positive patients and patients with acquired immunodeficiency syndrome (AIDS) had peaked in recent years; however, the numbers have been decreasing since 2016.
-According to the AIDS surveillance data from the Japanese Ministry of Health, Labour and Welfare, 30% of patients with HIV infection/AIDS are identified after the onset of opportunistic complications.
-As the mortality rate after the onset of AIDS is approximately 10%, early detection of HIV infection is an important prognostic factor.
-Additionally, the timing of ART initiation after the start of treatment of opportunistic complications should be carefully determined for each complication in consideration of immune reconstitution inflammatory syndrome.
-However, the Department of Health and Human Services guidelines and the ACTGA5614 study results suggest that ART should be introduced soon after the onset of opportunistic infections.
-Thus, it is important to continuously monitor the trends regarding opportunistic complications in Japan to better understand the underlying issues.
-The present study aimed to continue the survey of nationwide trends of opportunistic complications, which had been started by Study Group Kimura, and to analyze the latest trends in opportunistic complications in light of the previous data.
+While anti-retroviral therapy (ART) has been widely adopted and tends to be started in the early stages of human immunodeficiency virus (HIV) infection, efforts have been made to improve the prognosis of HIV infection.
+In Japan, the numbers of newly reported patients with HIV and patients with acquired immunodeficiency syndrome (AIDS) peaked in recent years but have been decreasing since 2016.
+According to the AIDS surveillance data from the Japanese Ministry of Health, Labour and Welfare, 30% of patients with HIV infection/AIDS are detected after the onset of opportunistic complications.
+Early detection of HIV infection is an important prognostic factor because the mortality rate after the onset of AIDS is approximately 10%.
+In addition, the time to introduce ART after the start of treatment of opportunistic complications should be carefully determined for each complication, in consideration of immune reconstitution syndrome.
+However, based on the Department of Health and Human Services guidelines and the ACTGA5614 study, ART should be introduced soon after the onset of opportunistic infections.
+Thus, understanding the trend in opportunistic complications in Japan is important.
+Under these circumstances, the trend of opportunistic complications needs to be continuously investigated.
+The present study aimed to continue the nationwide trend survey of opportunistic complications, which had been conducted by Study Group Kimura, and analyze the latest trend in opportunistic complications together with previous data.

 B.Methods

-Under the current circumstances, most patients diagnosed with HIV infection in Japan are referred to HIV core hospitals.
-Thus, the present study included 378 hospitals designated as HIV core hospitals across Japan as of 2021.
-The questionnaire form (Appendix 1 [in Japanese]) was mailed to all the target hospitals, and they were requested to complete and return the form.
-The survey period was from January to December 2021; the hospitals were requested to describe the cases of AIDS-defining diseases diagnosed during this period after final confirmation of the diagnosis.
+Under the current circumstances regarding the treatment of HIV infection in Japan, the majority of patients diagnosed with HIV infection are referred to HIV core hospitals.
+Thus, the present study included 378 HIV core hospitals (designated as core hospitals in 2022) across Japan.
+The questionnaire forms (Appendix 1 [in Japanese]) were mailed to the target hospitals, and we requested that they complete and return them.
+The survey period was from January to December 2022.
+We requested that the hospitals describe the cases of AIDS-defining diseases diagnosed during this period after confirming the final diagnosis.

-To improve the response rate and reduce the burden on the treating physicians, the questionnaire item was designed to be as simple as possible, so that the questionnaire could be completed without a detailed review of medical records, and kept to the minimum number necessary.
-Although this approach has the drawback of reducing the volume of information collected, it was used because the present study focused on the objective of elucidating the trends in opportunistic infections, and individual complications were not investigated in detail.
-To further improve the response rate, we sent a written request for a response to hospitals that had not returned the questionnaire form by the set deadline.
-Thereafter, all the data collected were compiled together with the previous data into a database created using Microsoft Access 2010.
-This database was refined to be dedicated to the present study—specifically, menu and entry pages were created, and queries were developed to facilitate the necessary compilation.
+The questionnaire items were designed to be as simple as possible and kept to the minimum to enhance the response rate and reduce the burden on treating physicians.
+The questionnaire could be completed without a detailed review of the medical records.
+Although this approach has the undesirable effect of limiting the volume of information collected, we used it because the present study focused on elucidating the exact trend in opportunistic infections.
+Therefore, we did not investigate individual complications in detail.
+To improve the response rate, we sent a written request for a response to hospitals that had not returned the questionnaire forms by the set deadline.
+The collected data were entered and compiled together with the previous data into the database constructed with Microsoft Access 2010.
+The database was refined to be software dedicated to the present study.
+Specifically, the menu and entry pages were created, and queries were developed to facilitate necessary compilation.

 The present study was conducted in compliance with the Ethical Guidelines for Medical and Biological Research Involving Human Subjects (partially revised on December 22, 2017).
-Special measures were taken to not collect any personal information at the participating hospitals—the questionnaire form was designed to not contain items that required information regarding patient initials, patient numbers, or any other data that could be used to identify individual patients.
-The study protocol was reviewed and approved by the ethics committee of Nagasaki University Graduate School of Biomedical Sciences.
-The data collected in the questionnaire survey did not contain personal information.
-However, as they pertained to clinical data on HIV infection, they were handled with due care and maintained in a controlled laboratory environment where only the study investigators could handle them.
+Special considerations were made not to collect personal information from the participating hospitals.
+Therefore, the questionnaire forms were designed not to contain initials, patient numbers, or any other data that could identify individual patients.
+The study protocol was reviewed and approved by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences.
+Although the data collected in the questionnaire survey did not contain personal information, they were handled with due care and maintained in a controlled laboratory environment where only the study investigators could access them because they were clinical data on HIV infection.

 C.Results